flipperdevices/flipperzero-firmware/README.md

 If you are not using the official flipper zero firmware or the unleashed firmware you can build the .fap file yourself by following [these instructions](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppsOnSDCard.md).

 Note that you will need to use the firmware repo that you wish to build for.

+You can also download builds for each firmware via [flipc](https://flipc.org/bigbrodude6119/flipper-zero-evil-portal?branch=main&root=flipper%2Fflipper-evil-portal).

 ## Erasing firmware <a name="erasing-firmware"></a>